There are a number of aspects that you will need to pay attention to when following the principles of Conservation Agriculture (CA):

 Fewer tools

-Since tillage is not part of the CA toolbox, it is even more important to make the right decision at the right time.
+Since tillage is not part of the Regen Ag toolbox, it is even more important to make the right decision at the right time.
 Good farming, focus and timeliness are therefore even more important than in conventional cultivation.
-CA cultivation requires a concrete assessment in relation to the current situation.
+Regen Ag cultivation requires a concrete assessment in relation to the current situation.

 Slugs

 Moisture, no mechanical disturbance and organic matter on the soil surface are considered delicacies for slugs.
-They pose a greater problem in CA than in a traditional tilled system.
+They pose a greater problem in Regen Ag than in a traditional tilled system.
 They can be handled with slug pellets.
-It is however very important to treat in time as they can reach several generations in one growing season.
+It is however very important to treat them in time, as they can reach several generations in one growing season.
 If damages from the slugs are discovered too late, it can be difficult to correct them.

 No cultivation of root vegetables

-Crops such as potatoes, beets, carrots and other root vegetables are difficult to comply with the CA principles.
-In principle, it may be possible to establish and cultivate these crops, but the harvest causes intense disturbance of the soil and thus counteracts the main principles of CA.
+Crops such as potatoes, beets, carrots and other root vegetables are difficult to comply with the Regen Ag principles.
+In essence, it may be possible to establish and cultivate these crops, but the harvest causes intense soil disturbance and thus counteracts the main principles of Regen Ag.

 The biggest challenge

-One of the biggest challenges when converting to CA is that it can be difficult to assess whether what you are doing is good enough - is the straw distributed well enough in the field?
+One of the biggest challenges when converting to Regen Ag is that it can be difficult to assess whether what you are doing is good enough - is the straw distributed well enough in the field?
 Is the seed placed correctly when sowing?
 Do the crops emerge sufficiently after drilling?

-New CA farmers cannot rely on former farming experiences on crop establishment as the seedbed looks completely different than normal.
+New Regen Ag farmers cannot rely on former farming experiences on crop establishment as the seedbed looks completely different than normal.

 Additionally, the neighbouring farmers will likely think everything has gone completely wrong.
-It may be enough to make even the most confident farmer doubt whether it was a good idea to switch to CA.
+It may be enough to make even the most confident farmer doubt whether it was a good idea to switch to Regen Ag.

-It is an advantage to have a good farmer network with like-minded farmers to draw experiences from in the form of both network groups and experienced agronomists.
+It is advantageous to have a good farmer network with like-minded farmers to draw experiences from in the form of network groups and experienced agronomists.
 These two things together can make up for the lack of experience in the field.

-At Agreena, we are aware of these challenges and our purpose is to make your transition towards CA as smooth as possible.
+At Agreena, we are aware of these challenges and our purpose is to make your transition towards Regenerative Agriculture as smooth as possible.
 Should you have any questions or doubts during your journey, contact us at support@agreena.com or through our platform's chat.

-It is not necessarily easy or without challenges to cultivate the soil according to the CA principles but many farmers experience joy in using their knowledge of soil and plants to cooperate with nature instead of fighting against it.
+It is not necessarily easy or without challenges to cultivate the soil according to the Regen Ag principles but many farmers experience joy in using their knowledge of soil and plants to cooperate with nature instead of fighting against it.